Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 1. How to find the best hyper parameters?
 (Random search, grid search, Bayesian search (and what it is?))
 1. What is transfer learning?

+## Optimization procedures

+1. Explain the difference between an optimization problem and a Machine Learning problem / learning?

+## Parameter initialization